Destination Agonda Beach: A Backpackers Paradise In Goa

 Imagine working with a view like this…

-I would even recommend it over Palolem, which is now too commercial for my liking.
-It seems to be quite popular with foreign tourists and backpackers, and the Indian tourists are mostly families.
+I would even recommend it over Palolem, which is now too commercial.
+It seems quite popular with foreign tourists and backpackers, and the Indian tourists are mostly families.

 I took a boat trip in this little fishing vessel